DEFRA/ffc-development-guide/guides/developer-laptop-setup/install-openvpn.md

 # Install OpenVPN

-Access to some resources is restricted (AWS, GitLab, Jenkins, etc) by IP allow-list for security reasons and so access needs to be via a VPN.
+Access to some cloud resources is restricted to VPN access only.

-## Install and Configuration
+## Install client
+Install the client following the [OpenVPN documentation](https://openvpn.net/community-downloads/)

+## Configure client
-Cloud Service Centre (CSC) will provide full installation instructions.
+Cloud Service Centre (CSC) will provide full client configuration instructions when setting up access for a developer.